 It is important to respect reproductive autonomy and reserve personal decisions regarding health care and family planning to a woman and her chosen support team.
 Please do not allow politicians with little to no medical knowledge dictate how South Dakota women are supposed to access reproductive health care.

 Please don’t allow these far-reaching bills to go any further.
 Their denial will put private and personal health decisions back where they belong - in the hands of a woman, her family and her doctor.
-Please vote no on SB 1234."
+Please vote no on SF 1234."